imTachu/GOTOamsBot/README.md

 [![Build Status][travisci-badge]][travisci-builds]

-This bot was created from a sample bot version given for the [GOTO Amazon Chatbot Challenge.][hackathon-main]
+This bot was created for the [GOTO Amazon Chatbot Challenge.][hackathon-main]

-The objective of the competition is to take this sample bot and make a complete chatbot to navigate conference schedules, ask information about the speakers, rooms, tracks etc. You can improve it in various ways: making it respond to voice commands, build a mobile app, integrate with SMS, email, facebook, slack.
-Also new ideas are welcome!

 ## Usage